jordanconway/runner-determinator-pid-controller/README.md

 - Logs are written to both the console and a rotating log file (`controller.log`) in the project directory
 - Current spend vs. ideal spend
 - Target daily spend rate
-- Actual daily spend rate (for the previous local calendar day)
+- Actual average daily spend rate (over the specified number of days)
 - PID adjustments and components
 - Final routing percentage